mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

     EDU to 8.

 These adjustments apply only at the start of Traveller generation.
-They do not apply if a Traveller’s SOC changes because of career events or if PSI changes due to aging effects.
+They do not apply if a Traveller's SOC changes because of career events or if PSI changes due to aging effects.